lindenlab/io.tilia.unitysdk/Browsers/README.md

 This is a basic open-source Chromium web browser available for free under the GNU GPL 3.0.
 License details can be found at https://github.com/tunerok/unity_browser/blob/master/LICENSE.

-This browser option currently only supports standalone Windows projects.
+ - This browser option currently only supports standalone Windows projects.
+ - IL2CPP support: Simple Web Browser currently only supports the Mono scripting backend.
+If your project requires IL2CPP support, please use another browser option.
+This is because Unity has not implemented managed process control in the IL2CPP engine yet.

 Simple Web Browser Repo: https://github.com/tunerok/unity_browser